SayouxCGema/mi-portfolio-web/posts/en/llm_seo.md

 - Enriched content: Create content that offers added value and informative experiences.
 - Pro Tip: Collaborate with an AI specialist to efficiently fine-tune the semantic reading of your content.

+If you only care about Google, you’re losing half the battle.
+Today, AIs like ChatGPT and Perplexity need to 'read' your site differently, and most websites are invisible to them.
+To ensure you don’t get left behind, I’ve created a free repository on my GitHub with the ultimate templates ready to copy and paste.
+Here you’ll find the perfect configuration for the classic robots.txt for your CMS and, most importantly, the new standard [llms.txt](https://gemacalderonsayoux.com/en/blog/llm-seo-content-strategy) that your website urgently needs to exist in the AI era.

 #### Measurement and Adjustments
 Optimization is not a one-time process.
 You must continuously measure and adjust.